Contact Angle Meter

 Measurement of Contact Angle

 The contact angle is an easy measurement method to determine the wettability of a solid substrate by a liquid.
-When depositing a droplet onto a solid substrate, the liquid will form a drop shape.
-The point where the solid, the liquid and vapor meet, is called the three-face point and it determines the contact angle.
-The contact angle is also an indicator for the wettability, which is dependent on the combination of solid substrate and liquid, as well as on the environment.
+The liquid will form a drop shape when depositing a drop onto a solid substrate.
+The point where the solid, the liquid, and the vapor meet is called the three-face point, and it determines the contact angle.
+The contact angle is also an indicator of wettability, which depends on the combination of solid substrate and liquid and the environment.

-The relationship between the contact angle, the solid surface free energy, the liquid surface tension and the interfacial tension between solid and liquid is defined by the Young equation:
+The relationship between the contact angle, the solid surface free energy, the liquid surface tension, and the interfacial tension between solid and liquid is defined by Young's equation:

 γS = γL cosθ + γSL